Desert Chaparral (Creosote) Cold Process Soap

 The soap is unscented but smells like desert chaparral - a unique smell, for those of us in Arizona.
 It gives those of us who appreciate the desert a reminder of the beauty we have here in our own backyard.

-Ingredients Include: distilled water, raw milk, coconut oil, grass-fed and finished beef tallow, lye, chaparral infused olive oil, unrefined organic shea butter, organic hemp seed oil, avocado oil, castor oil, wildcrafted creosote, aloe vera, kaolin clay, sodium lactate.
+Ingredients Include: distilled water, raw milk, saponified oils (coconut oil, 100% pastured tallow, chaparral infused olive oil, unrefined organic shea butter, organic hemp seed oil, avocado oil, castor oil), wildcrafted creosote, aloe vera, kaolin clay, sodium lactate.

 Net Weight: 4-5 oz.